-What Are The Uses Of Cardano (ADA)?
+What Are the Uses of Cardano (ADA)?

-Centralized structures and archaic management procedures have many issues: poor governance, high amounts of manual workflow, limited transparency, procedural inefficiency, high costs, fraud, and data breaches.
+Centralized structures and archaic management procedures have produced many issues: poor governance, high amounts of manual workflow, limited transparency, procedural inefficiency, high costs, fraud, and data breaches.
 Cardano, based on blockchain technology, aims to solve these problems.

 IOHK (the company behind Cardano) offers Atala SCAN.
-This tamper-proof system establishes product provenance and an auditable system to protect brands and customers from counterfeit goods in the retail sector.
+This tamperproof system establishes product provenance and an auditable system to protect brands and customers from counterfeit goods in the retail sector.

 The education sector can benefit from Atala PRISM, an ID and credentials solution, which secures academic certifications within a tamper-proof ecosystem.

-In the agricultural sector, the Cardano blockchain is used for product certification and traceability via Atala Trace or EMURGO solutions.
+In the agricultural sector, the Cardano blockchain is used for product certification and traceability via the Atala Trace or EMURGO solutions.

 The healthcare sector can use Atala SCAN to authenticate and verify the origin and supply chain of pharmaceutical products, guaranteeing patients’ safety worldwide.